gardener/machine-controller-manager/docs/documents/apis.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AutoPreservedFailedMachineCount has a count of the number of failed machines in the machineset that have been auto-preserved</p>
+<p>AutoPreserveFailedMachineCount has a count of the number of failed machines in the machineset that have been auto-preserved</p>
 </td>
 </tr>
 </tbody>